jamil999/jamil999/README.md

 # 👋 Hi, I'm Sk Jamil Hossain
-🚀 Recent Computer Science Graduate | 💻 Full-Stack Developer | 🤖 Generative AI and Machine Learning Enthusiast
+🚀 Recent Computer Science Graduate | 💻 Django Developer | 🤖 Generative AI and Machine Learning Enthusiast

 ### About Me
 I am a recent graduate in Computer Science and Engineering from BRAC University with a passion for solving complex problems through technology and innovation.